Anticipating an Einstein moment in the understanding of consciousness, podcast with Henry Shevlin

 Henry identifies a key moment in public discourse on AI consciousness, the controversy surrounding Google engineer Blake Lemoine and the LaMDA model.

-“I don’t think Lambda is a particularly strong consciousness candidate … but suddenly, philosophers had to answer: if we don’t think it’s conscious, what makes us so sure?”
+“I don’t think LaMDA is a particularly strong consciousness candidate … but suddenly, philosophers had to answer: if we don’t think it’s conscious, what makes us so sure?”

 Henry pointed to the broader implications: as interactions with AI grow more intimate and complex, public sentiment may shift even in the absence of solid evidence.